ON THIS PAGE: You will learn about the different ways doctors use to treat children with NHL. Use the menu to see other pages.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, your child’s doctor will talk with you about treatment options.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, your child’s doctor will talk with you about treatment options.
 Often the treatment plan will include the therapies described above such as chemotherapy and bone marrow/stem cell transplantation but they may be used in a different combination or given at a different pace.
-Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 Whether the tumor came back in the same place or in another part of the body

 The type of treatment the child had for the original tumor

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients and their families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

 Although treatment is successful for the majority of children with NHL, sometimes it is not.
 If a child’s cancer cannot be cured or controlled, this is called advanced or terminal cancer.
 This diagnosis is stressful, and advanced cancer may be difficult to discuss.
 However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.